-During the construction of the mobile COVID 19 hospital the mitigation and monitoring measures prescribed in the ESMP Checklists are implemented by the Contractor.
+During the construction of the mobile COVID 19 hospital and repurposing of the Health Care Facilities (reconstruction) the mitigation and monitoring measures prescribed in the ESMP Checklists are implemented by the Contractor.
 The compliance of the environmental and qualitative criteria are examined by the supervisor i.e. engineer.
 The Contractor's environmental compliance is proven through the monitoring and mitigation plan.